 According to the law, the HCJ should have confirmed the composition of Commissions on the ground of proposals from nominees until February 5, 2020.
 Moreover, by this time the Competition Commission should have completed the competition to the HQCJ.

-However, none of commissions was created.
-International and foreign organizations sugested three experts to the Ethics Commission on November 28, 2019.
+Ethics Commission on November 28, 2019.
 In turn, the HCJ should first update its own Rules of Procedure, supplement it with provisions on the procedure for delegating members to the Ethics Commission, delegate three members and confirm the composition of the Ethics Commission.
 Instead, during three months foreseen by the law the High Council of Justice neither amended Rules of Procedure nor delegated three members to the Commission.

-On February 5, member of the HCJ Oleksiy Malovatskyi stated that the HCJ did not comply with the law regarding establishment of the Ethics Commission, as the Constitutional Court was considering the appeal on constitutionality of provisions of this law at that time.
-At the same time, no legal act provides the right to the HCJ not to comply with the law.
-On the next day, February 6, the HCJ approved the decision on impossibility to establish the Ethics Commission.
+approved the decision on impossibility to establish the Ethics Commission.
 It is noteworthy that the reason of the HCJ was not its own inaction, but the lack of candidates from international and foreign organizations.
 The HCJ manipulated with the text of the law, namely: international and foreign organizations could nominate experts to the Commission, while the HCJ referred to the list of exclusively international organizations.

-The Competition Commission was also not created, as the HCJ violated the law by its own act and determined additional requirements regarding international experts - members of the Commission.
-Thus, on December 10, 2019, the HCJ approved provision on the Competition to the HQCJ, which forced international experts to submit in writing to the HCJ copies of documents confirming their education and relevant professional experience.
+provision on the Competition to the HQCJ, which forced international experts to submit in writing to the HCJ copies of documents confirming their education and relevant professional experience.
 In addition, the HCJ determined in details how experts should evaluate candidates to the HQCJ and obliged them to give preference to candidates-judges.

-International and foreign organizations called on the HCJ to reconsider the provision, and temporarily refrain from nominating experts.
+called on the HCJ to reconsider the provision, and temporarily refrain from nominating experts.
 However, the HCJ refused to cancel illegal provisions.
-Moreover, the HCJ accused the legislator of this, stating on its website that international organizations did not nominate experts to the Commission due to the "unclear" law.
+Moreover, the HCJ

 Thus, due to inaction and sometimes active opposition of the HCJ, neither Competition nor Ethics Commission was established.
 Despite the need to fill about 2,000 vacant judicial positions, the High Council of Justice blocked the Competition for positions of members of the HQCJ.